technology-toolbox/website/content/blog/jjameson/2011/04/27/web-standards-design-with-sharepoint-part-5-a-k-a-rendering-semantic-html-using-the-xsltlistviewwebpart.md

 ---
 title: Web Standards Design with SharePoint, Part 5 (a.k.a.
 Rendering Semantic HTML Using the XsltListViewWebPart)
 date: 2011-04-27T07:33:00-06:00
-excerpt: "In part 4 of this series , I provided a sample SharePoint Server 2010 solution solution based on Dan Cederholm's Tugboat sample site (from his most recent book, Handcrafted CSS : More Bulletproof Web Design ).
+description: "In part 4 of this series , I provided a sample SharePoint Server 2010 solution solution based on Dan Cederholm's Tugboat sample site (from his most recent book, Handcrafted CSS : More Bulletproof Web Design ).
 In that sample, however, all of the content..."